 “For MEDLINE, journals are required to send article citation and abstract data in XML format.
 For PMC, journals must supply the full text of all articles in XML and include all figures, tables, and supplementary materials for archiving.
 Unsurprisingly, we prefer JATS XML, but we can work with other XML formats and other DTDs as needed.”

 If you use Scholastica for open access publishing, you’re a few steps ahead in terms of meeting these technical requirements.
-Scholastica provides front-matter JATS XML files formatted with all the necessary data for MEDLINE indexing to journals that use our open access publishing software and full-text JATS XML files ready to be submitted to PMC for all journals that use our typesetting service.
+Scholastica provides front-matter JATS XML files formatted with all the necessary data for MEDLINE indexing to journals that use our Open Access Publishing Platform and full-text JATS XML files ready to be submitted to PMC for all journals that use our digital-first Production Service.
 You can instantly download these files from your article pages and submit them via PubMed’s FTP server.

 There is a lot more to getting journal articles added to PubMed than what meets the eye!
 By taking a methodical approach to reviewing NLM’s indexing and archiving policies and requirements publishers can determine where their journals stand and take the necessary steps to be added to either system.